mlswg/mls-protocol/draft-ietf-mls-protocol.md

            application_secret
                      |
                      V
-           Derive-Secret(., "app sender", [sender])
+           HKDF-Expand-Label(., "app sender", [sender], Hash.length)
                      |
                      V
            application_secret_[sender]_[0]
 ~~~

-Note that [sender] represent the uint32 value encoding the index
-of the participant in the ratchet tree.
+Note that [sender] represent the index of the participant in the roster.

 Updating the Application secret and deriving the associated AEAD key and nonce can
 be summarized as the following Application key schedule where